You are here

 The term "money laundering" is often said to have originated at the time of the famous American gangsterism that arose originally out of Prohibition - the banning of alcoholic drinks.
 Several mechanisms were used to disguise the origins of the large amounts of money generated by the import and sale of alcohol and other "rackets" such as gambling, some of which was illegal.

 Ironically, one of the methods of concealing the source of the money was legal gambling.
 The major headache that gangsters faced was that the money was in cash, often in small denomination coins.
 If the coins were put into the bank, the questions would be asked.
 But the storage of large amounts of money in low value coins is a storage nightmare.
 So they created businesses, one of which was slot machines, and another of which was laundries - so, it is said, that the term "money laundry" was born.
+These were not "laundromats" despite what many people say: they weren't invented until long after Capone had been jailed.

 But whilst the term "money laundering" was invented in the 20th Century, the principles of money laundering have been around for far longer.
 Sterling Seagrave in his excellent book "Lords of the Rim" conducts a roundup of the history of the Overseas Chinese.
 He explains how the abuse of merchants and others by rulers led them to find ways to hide their wealth, including ways of moving it around without it being identified and confiscated.
 Money laundering in this sense was prevalent 4000 years before Christ.